Ethics of giving proper credit + How do we help creators get their name out there?

 Giving proper credit seems like a common courtesy, and it should be.
 If you take a photo of a model and post it, you should tag them.
 If a photographer takes a photo of you, you should credit them when you post it.
 It's a different story if one party doesn't want credit for any reason, but more times than not, proper credit is missing.

 As creators, we want to get our names out there because it's hard enough as it is.
 Giving credit to your model/photographer helps them get the recognition they deserve and gives them a tiny boost on their creative journey.
-I've seen some photographers on Instagram take pictures of famous singers/rappers but their names aren't included when the singer/rapper posts them.
+I've seen some photographers on Instagram take pictures of famous singers/rappers but their names aren't included when the artist posts them.
 Just a simple tag could help the photographers get more exposure and grow.

 When I deliver photos to a client and they don't credit me as the photographer, it can be disheartening, especially if they are a fellow creator who knows I'm trying to make it in the industry.
 It also undervalues some of the time spent shooting and editing.